Paul Coe: Career

-In 1979, Coe commenced an unsuccessful action in the High Court of Australia arguing that rights of Aboriginal people as prior inhabitants of Australia before European colonisation should be recognised.
+In April 1979, he commenced an unsuccessful action in the High Court of Australia Coe vs The Commonwealth, arguing that rights of Aboriginal people as prior inhabitants of Australia before European colonisation should be recognised.
+While unsuccessful due to judges fears of risking the status quo of the Australian settler state; it paved the way for the Mabo deicison in May 1992 (albeit on a greatly reduced level of Indigenous land sovereignty rights recognition than Coe had set out to fight for recognition of).